Skip to content

 • proactively contact discloser throughout PID management process.

-• conduct investigation of information in PID in accordance with terms of reference
+• conduct investigation of information in PID in accordance with terms of reference, and

 • prepare report for delegated decision maker.